sc0ttbeardsley/ats_pagespeed/README.md

     gclient config http://modpagespeed.googlecode.com/svn/branches/27/src ; \
     gclient sync --force --jobs=1

     You will now have a src/ folder created under lib with the 27 branch version of mod_pagespeed.
+2.3 Build Pagespeed
 Next, build mod_pagespeed, although we are not using mod_pagespeed in order to get the pagespeed sdk you must build mod_pagespeed.

     make V=1 -j -C lib/src/net/instaweb/automatic/ BUILDTYPE=Release &&
     make V=1 -j -C lib/src/ BUILDTYPE=Release

 To build in debug mode:

-For some reason with -O0 it causes stat64 to be undefined at runtime.
+    Note: For some reason with -O0 it causes stat64 to be undefined at runtime.

     cd lib
     tar xzvf psol.src.tar.gz
     export CCFLAGS="-O1" && \